Caitlin Clark presents Gamecocks with unique test

-While Iowa hasn’t played against an opponent with the size South Carolina puts on the court, the Hawkeyes present their own challenges in Friday’s Final Four game.
+While the University of Iowa women's basketball team hasn’t played against an opponent with the size South Carolina puts on the court, the Hawkeyes present their own challenges in Friday’s Final Four game.

-Gamecocks coach Dawn Staley said Tuesday her team hasn’t seen anybody quite like Caitlin Clark.
+Gamecocks coach Dawn Staley said Tuesday that her team hasn’t seen anybody quite like Caitlin Clark.

 The Iowa guard demonstrated her ability to dominate in the Hawkeyes’ win over Louisville in the Elite Eight, recording the first triple-double of 30 points or more in an NCAA women’s tournament game.